 Companies are responsible for annual filing requirements in Hong Kong.

-Firstly, a Hong Kong company must file annual return (form NAR1) with CR, which details the corporate particulars i.e., registered address, directors, shareholders, company secretary.
+Firstly, a Hong Kong company must file an annual return (form NAR1) with CR, which details the corporate particulars i.e., registered address, directors, shareholders, and company secretary.

 Secondly, the company must complete also the annual profit tax return with IRD.

-The next part sheds light on how and when corporates should file these returns to avoid violating Hong Kong annual compliance obligations.
+The next part sheds light on how and when corporates should file these returns to avoid violating Hong Kong’s annual compliance obligations.

 According to Hong Kong Companies Registry (CR) and Inland Revenue Department (IRD), either local or foreign corporates are accountable for annual filing requirements.